 Among those things: her role playing various incarnations of Pearson family matriarch Rebecca on This Is Us and that other life-defining part she's scored as Goldsmith's bride.

 Her introduction to the frontman of the folk-rock group is a meet-cute for the digital age: She posted a photo of the band's album to Instagram.
 Though, as she told E!
 News, "I didn't know the rules of social media.
 I didn't tag him, you know, as you do in a photograph now," he still spied the post and sent her a note.
 "We started emailing back and forth," she shared with People, "then we went on a date and the rest is history."

 The early part of their courtship in 2015 was largely long-distance as he was on tour and her NBC show kept her tied to L.A.
 Spending hours talking through FaceTime, "I started to absolutely fall in love with him just by communicating," she shared with Stern."

 His list of attributes is lengthy.
 "I think he is the most refreshingly kind, honest and soulfully good person I've ever met," she gushed to Us Weekly, but it was his unwavering ability to have her back that clinched things.
 "I was still dealing with the trauma of my divorce when we started dating," she revealed to Glamour.
 "Taylor was steadfast in his support—that was a huge sign for me."

-Having already made a home together ("We saw the potential of this house and brought it back to life," she told Architectural Digest of the $2.6 million spread they share with dogs Joni and Jackson), building a family is on the agenda next, with Moore noting adoption "will be a part of our lives."
+Having already made a home together ("We saw the potential of this house and brought it back to life," she told Architectural Digest of the $2.6 million spread they share with dogs Joni and Jackson), building a family was a natural next step, with Moore noting adoption "will be a part of our lives."